elte-nlp/elte-nlp-course/lecture_source/nlp_5-classification_and_tagging.md

 Somewhat similarly to MEMMs, the
 $\phi_m(\cdot)$ __*potential functions*__ are modeled linearly using a
 feature function and a corresponding weight vector.
-They are basically the nominators of the softmax:
+They are basically the numerators of the softmax:
 $$\phi_m(y_m, y_{m+1},\mathbf{x})={\exp (\mathbf{w} \cdot
       \mathbf{f}(y_m,y_{m+1}, \mathbf{x}, m))}.$$